Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: Kob-Andersen Model

-The plateau value of the persistence and the critical density can be computed on the BL with the cavity method, similar to the FA case.
-In fact, consider a reference site $i$ and one of its neighbors, which we call ``root''.
-Based on \cite{toninelli2005cooperative}, we define the ``cavity'' probabilities $Y, F, B$: \begin{enumerate}[label=\roman*)] \item $Y(t)$ is the probability that $i$ is occupied and blocked, conditioned to the root to be occupied, up to time $t$, and it can be represented by the following diagram:
+The plateau value of the persistence and the critical density can be computed on the BL with the cavity method, analogously to the FA case.
+In the following, we focus on BLs with fixed coordination $z$.
+Based on \cite{toninelli2005cooperative}, we define the following ``cavity'' probabilities (or cavity persistences) $Y,B$ and $F$: i) $Y$ is the probability that a site is occupied by a frozen particle, conditioned to one of its neighbors to be occupied; ii) $B$ is the probability that a site can never be occupied by a particle, conditioned to one of its neighbors to be occupied; iii) $F$ is the probability that a site is occupied by a frozen particle, conditioned to one of its neighbors to be empty.

-where the circle with dashed circumference represents a blocked site.
-Occupied sites are represented by filled circles.
-Empty sites will be represented by white circles; \item $F(t)$ is the probability that $i$ is occupied and blocked if the root is conditioned to be empty up to time $t$.
-Note that the reference sites satisfying this condition is a subset of those satisfying (i).
-Pictorially: